 In addition to this gain error, the converter INL performance is degraded by the reference source impedance.
-The INL is caused by the input dependent terms $-V{IN}{}^2/(V{REF} \bullet R{EQ}) - (0.5 \bullet V{REF} \bullet D_T)/R{EQ}$ in the reference pin current as expressed in Figure 7.
-When using internal oscillator, every 100Ω of reference source resistance translates into about 0.61ppm additional INL error.
-When CA0/F_0 is driven by an external oscillator with a frequency f{EOSC}, every 100Ω of source resistance driving REF+ or REF- translates into about 2.18 \bullet 10 $^{-6}$ \bullet f{EOSC}ppm additional INL error.
-Figure 15 shows the typical INL error due to the source resistance driving the REF+ or REF- pins when large C{REF} values are used.
+The INL is caused by the input dependent terms $-V{IN}^2/(V{REF} \bullet R{EQ}) - (0.5 \bullet V{REF} \bullet D_T)/R{EQ}$ in the reference pin current as expressed in Figure 12.
+When using internal oscillator and 60Hz mode, every 100Ω of reference source resistance translates into about 0.67ppm additional INL error.
+When using internal oscillator and 50Hz/60Hz mode. every 100Ω of reference source resistance translates into about 0.61ppm additional INL error.
+When using internal oscillator and 50Hz mode, every 100Ω of reference source resistance translates into about 0.56ppm additional INL error.
+When CAO/f_0 is driven by an external oscillator with a frequency f{EOSC} , every 100Ω of source resistance driving REF+ or REF- translates into about 2.18 • 10-6 • f{EOSC}ppm additional INL error.
+Figure 20 shows the typical INL error due to the source resistance driving the REF+ or REF- pins when large C{RFF} values are used.
 The user is advised to minimize the source impedance driving the REF+ and REF- pins.

 In applications where the reference and input common mode voltages are different, extra errors are introduced.
-For every 1V of the reference and input common mode voltage difference ($V{REFCM} - V{INCM}$) and a 5V reference, each Ohm of reference source resistance introduces an extra ($V{REFCM} - V{INCM}$)/($V{REF} \cdot R{EQ}$) full-scale gain error, which is 0.067ppm when using internal oscillator.
-If an external clock is used, the corresponding extra gain error is $0.24 \cdot 10^{-6} \cdot f{EOSC}$ ppm.
+For every 1V of the reference and input common mode voltage difference ($V{REFCM} - V{INCM}$) and a 5V reference, each Ohm of reference source resistance introduces an extra ($V{REFCM} - V{INCM}$)/($V{REF} \cdot R{EQ}$) full-scale gain error, which is 0.074ppm when using internal oscillator and 60Hz mode.
+When using internal oscillator and 50Hz/60Hz mode, the extra full-scale gain error is 0.067ppm.
+When using internal oscillator and 50Hz mode, the extra gain error is 0.061ppm.
+If an external clock is used, the corresponding extra gain error is 0.24 • 10-6 • f{EOSC}ppm.

 The magnitude of the dynamic reference current depends upon the size of the very stable internal sampling capacitors and upon the accuracy of the converter sampling clock.
 The accuracy of the internal clock over the entire temperature and power supply range is typically better than 0.5%.
 Such a specification can also be easily achieved by an external clock.
-When relatively stable resistors (50ppm/°C) are used for the external source impedance seen by REF+ and REF-, the expected drift of the dynamic current gain error will be insignificant (about 1% of its value over the entire temperature and voltage range).
+When relatively stable resistors (50ppm/°C) are used for the external source impedance seen by V{REF}^+ and V{REF}^- , the expected drift of the dynamic current gain error will be insignificant (about 1% of its value over the entire temperature and voltage range).
 Even for the most stringent applications a one-time calibration operation may be sufficient.